gpetepg/data_structures_algorithms/README.md

 The greedy algorithm results in a solution but not in an optimal solution.

-# Branch and bound algorithms
+# Branch and bound algorithms:

 Branch and bound algorithms are generally used for optimization problems.
  - As the algorithm progresses, a tree of subproblems is formed